What is the Variety Federal Group TasBash?

 Can I use fundraising to pay for the trip?

 Fundraising dollars cannot be used to fund your costs in the Variety Federal Group TasBash.
 Fundraising cannot cover the registration fee, meals, accommodation or costs of your car.
 Individual accommodation, refreshments, merchandise, fuel costs, mechanical repairs, car shipping and other out of pocket expenses are at your own

 How do I fundraise?

 Variety Federal Group TasBash participants use a variety of ways to reach their fundraising goal.
 Many host events such as dinners, trivia nights, sausage sizzles, while others seek support from their family and friends.
 Other ideas are included in our TasBash Events Fundraising Guide.

-Once you have decided to join us on TasBash, you can set up your own Team Page on this website.
-Click here for the instructions.
+Once you have decided to join us on TasBash, you can set up your own online Team Fundraising page - don't worry we can help you set it up :)

 What if my car breaks down?